 15 Jul Toronto’s Heroes

-AS A TRIBUTE TO MEN AND WOMEN WHO RISK THEIR LIVES EACH DAY IN AID OF OTHERS-WE SALUTE FIVE OUR AREA’S UNSUNG HEROES
+EVERYDAY HEROES: A TRIBUTE TO MEN AND WOMEN WHO RISK THEIR LIVES EACH DAY IN AID OF OTHERS-WE SALUTE FIVE OUR AREA’S UNSUNG HEROES

 Ivan Kristoff has spent portion of his life in places where few people would care to venture.
 North America’s foremost aerial rescue expert, Kristoff is also the founder of the Eiger Highrise Emergency Aerial Rescue Team, or Eiger HEART, a non-profit organization whose aim is to: minimize the loss of life and to increase the safety of the public.”